PowerShell Autmoation with PowerShell Azure

-Josh King is a Microsoft MVP and Infrastructure Operations Engineer at Chocolatey Software.
-He has a long history working within Windows and VMware environments and has a passion for all things PowerShell and automation.
+Josh King is a Senior Infrastructure Operations Engineer at Chocolatey Software and former Microsoft MVP.
+He has a long history working within Windows and VMware environments and has a passion for all things PowerShell, Ansible, and general automation.

 Chocolatey is a software management solution that puts a repository of over 8,000 packages at your fingertips.
 You're just a few keystrokes away from installing, or updating, many of your favourite apps.